cara-devmatch/DevMatch-SDK-Greenhouse/challenge.md

 # The Greenhouse

 Your friends own a large greenhouse, and recently set up some great technology that can care for plants at the push of a button!
 However, they could use some help putting together an API so they can interact with their new technology from afar.
-You've decided to use Python\'s FastAPI framework to build this REST API for them, and store the data in a SQL database.
+You've decided to use Python's FastAPI framework to build this REST API for them, and store the data in a SQL database.

 # Plant Inventory